-Purpose, Powers and Duties: The board shall have charge of the management and expenditure of the Virginia Potato Fund established in the state treasury.
+The board shall have charge of the management and expenditure of the Virginia Potato Fund established in the state treasury.
 The board shall also have the power to expend funds to provide for the programs of research, education, publicity, advertising, and other promotions; to manage the fund so as to accumulate a reserve for contingencies; to establish an office and employ such technical and professional assistants as may be required; to contract for research, publicity, advertising and other promotional services; and to take all actions as will assist in strengthening and promoting the best interest of farmers producing potatoes.

-Composition: The Potato Board shall be composed of seven members appointed by the Governor from nominations by grower organizations, the appointments to be subject to confirmation by the General Assembly.
+The Potato Board, established by the passage of a 1994 referendum held pursuant to Chapter 126 of the Acts of Assembly of 1982, is continued within the Department.
+The Potato Board shall be composed of seven members appointed by the Governor from nominations by grower organizations, the appointments to be subject to confirmation by the General Assembly.
 All members of the Potato Board shall be producers of potatoes.
-Each grower organization shall submit two or more nominations for each available position at least 90 days before the expiration of the member's term for which the nomination is being provided.
-If said organizations fail to provide nominations at least 90 days before such expiration, the Governor may appoint other nominees that meet the criteria provided by this section.
+Each grower organization shall submit nominations for each available position before the expiration of the member's term for which the nomination is being provided.
+If said organizations fail to provide nominations, the Governor may appoint other nominees that meet the criteria provided by this section.